DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 The block containing `counts` and `url_loaded` will get marked as one task, repeated for each URL in url_loaded, and run on the remote executor (which in this case is the `ThreadPoolExecutor`).

+Note that we currently have the following caveats:

+1. No nested `Parallelizable[]`/`Collect[]` blocks -- we only allow one level of parallelization
+2. Serialization for `Multiprocessing` is suboptimal -- we currently use the default `pickle` serializer, which breaks with certain cases.
+Ray, Dask, etc... all work well, and we plan to add support for joblib + cloudpickle serialization.
+3. `Collect[]` input types are limited to one per function -- this is another caveat that we intend to get rid of, but for now you'll want to concat/put into one function before collecting.